 Note, if you're a public service employee in a chapter 13, by not making payments, you may end up losing 3 to 5 years of credit toward loan forgiveness.
 Speak with your bankruptcy attorney for your options.

 Why is it difficult to discharge student loans in bankruptcy?

 It's difficult to get a bankruptcy discharge of student loan debt because of changes made to the Bankruptcy Code.

 Before 1980, student loan debt was dischargeable without having to prove undue hardship.

 Congress started to change the rules as the Department of Education began lending more and more student loans to borrowers.

 Politicians decided it should be harder to discharge student loans in bankruptcy.

 So in the late 1970's, they changed the Bankruptcy Code to require you prove undue hardship to discharge a student loan.

-In making that changed, they decided against defining undue hardship.
+In making that change, they decided against defining undue hardship.

 Over the years, the lack of definition and the subsequent changes to bankruptcy laws, left the undue hardship discharge decision in the hands of the bankruptcy court.